- Sort By Use

 Theanine has been shown to react with neuroreceptors, particularly increasing the production of GABA.
 GABA has various function in the body, but it is best known for managing stress messages and generating alpha waves.
 Alpha waves are electrical impulses in your brain that have been found to accompany states of physical calm and relaxation without feeling heavy or listless.
 Other studies have found that alpha waves may even boost creativity and reduce symptoms of depression.

 L-theanine binds to ionotropic glutamate receptors, including the kainate and AMPA as antagonists, and NMDA receptors as an agonist.
-It also binds to group 1 metabotropic glutamate receptors, which are involved in learning, memory, and anxiety.
+It also binds to group 1 metabotropic glutamate receptors, which are involved in learning and memory.
 Unlike ionotropic receptors, metabotropic glutamate receptors are not ion channels, but instead control the activation of biochemical cascades, leading to the modification of other downstream proteins and ion channels.
 This mechanism leads to changes in synaptic excitability, or even induction of postsynaptic responses.

-Research shows that L-theanine may improve mental focus and attention, sharpen the senses, and combat chronic fatigue syndrome.
-Theanine may also help with sleep issues and promote healthy stress levels.
+Research shows that L-theanine may improve mental focus and attention as well as sharpen the senses.
+Theanine may also promote healthy stress levels.
 In addition, studies have shown that L-theanine supplementation can extend the lifespan of C. Elegans by an average of 3.6%, and a maximal value of 4.4%.
 More studies are needed to assess if this longevity effect translates to humans, but the effect is very promising.
-Human studies have also shown that L-theanine supplementation, paired with green tea extract, improved delayed recognition time and immediate recall scores in persons with mild cognitive impairment.
+Human studies have also shown that L-theanine supplementation, paired with green tea extract, improved delayed recognition time and immediate recall scores.

 How Does L-Theanine and Caffeine Work Together?